noriyoshiabe/NASequencer/doc/en/mml.md

 ##### )
 Downs velocity one step relatively by current setting.

-Differents how much one step changes velocity by the last velocity command whith is used `V` or `@V`.
+How much one step changes velocity is different by the last velocity command which is used `V` or `@V`.
 With number follow after '(' or ')', how many steps up/down velocity can be specified.

 ```